 Melon is able to cause your dog’s blood sugar to spike, especially when ingested in large quantities.
 With a persistently high blood sugar level, your pup will become continually hyperglycemic, leaving you at a higher risk of developing diabetes if they are not diabetic already.

 Are you interested in improving your dog’s diet?
 At Bug Bakes, we offer healthy dog food full of insect-based protein.
 This tasty alternative keeps your dog energised, healthy and obsessed with dinner times.
-All the while having sustainable benefits, too.Order Your Taster Pack Here.
+We also take pride in offering gourmet food options that cater to even the most discerning canine palates.
+All the while having sustainable benefits, too.Order Your 10-Day Trial Here.